 Any money an elder has at the time of their death in their bank account or in cash may be distributed among the living family members.
-I wait until I get the “Sim should get their affairs in order” pop-up, and then I divvy up their money like this:
+I wait until a few days before the Sim’s death, and then I divvy up their money like this:

-- All money is left to the Sim’s living spouse.
+- All money is left to the Sim’s living spouse or partner.